zhangchl007/acme-fitness-store/README.md

     --client-type java
 ```

+> Note: Currently, the Azure Spring Apps CLI extension only allows for client types of java, springboot, or dotnet.
+> The cart service uses a client connection type of java because the connection strings are the same for python and java.
+> This will be changed when additional options become available in the CLI.

 ### Update Applications

 Next, update the affected applications to use the newly created databases and redis cache.